flxj/graphlib/README.md

 # graphlib

-`Graphlib` is a graph data structure generic library implemented in Golang, providing definitions and basic operations for undirected/directed graphs, as well as built-in common graph algorithms.
+`Graphlib` is a graph data structure generic library implemented by Golang, providing definitions and basic operations for undirected/directed graphs, as well as built-in common graph algorithms.
 Additionally, as a feature, graphlib also comes with a DAG based goroutinue workflow engine (ExecGraph).😀

 ### Features